 And it's just so easy to be active outdoors here.
 The Bavarian and Tyrolean Alps have the best infrastructure imaginable with miles and miles of well-marked trails of all difficulty levels, mountain alms (traditional huts for rest and refreshment) to soak in views and savor local specialties, and outstanding hotels and restaurants to return to at the end of the hike.
 All three of the Backroads properties have extensive spas and two of them feature Michelin-starred restaurants to round out a great day of hiking.

 The people I've met along the way have also quickly become friends.
-I'm really looking forward to introducing Backroads guests to our local partners.
-Take Sabine, for example--a private Tyrolean chef who will prepare a meal for us in her garden.
+I'm love introducing Backroads guests to the locals who join us throughout our journey.
+Take Sabine, for example--a private Tyrolean chef who prepares a meal for us in her garden.
 When I first met Sabine she greeted me with a warm smile, squeeze of the arm and a twinkle in her eye; we had an instant connection.
 And that was cemented after tasting her fresh apricot cake.
 It's the best I've ever had (even better than my German grandmother's--and I didn't think that was possible).
 Her personality and food perfectly reflect the gemütlichkeit (coziness) of the region.

 I originally thought that designing this trip would be easy.
 I was wrong.
-The difficulty lay in choosing between the myriad of amazing hikes, cultural experiences and superb properties.
+The difficulty lay in choosing between the myriad amazing hikes, cultural experiences and superb properties.
 I've never experienced such luxury when creating a trip in any other place in the world.
-So I hiked and hiked and hiked, stayed in beautiful properties, and met many interesting local guides and experts (tough job, I know) until I had a well-balanced trip that highlights everything the region has to offer.
+So I hiked and hiked and hiked, stayed in beautiful properties, and met many interesting local guides and experts (tough job, I know) until I felt we had an incredible trip that truly highlights everything the region has to offer.

-Now I can't wait to bring Backroads guests to Bavaria and Tyrol on our new Salzburg to Munich Walking & Hiking trip.
-Come join us.
+Now I treasure bringing Backroads guests to Bavaria and Tyrol on our new Salzburg to Munich Walking & Hiking trip.
+I hope to see you here!
 I'd love to show you around.